Conversation with Jerry Woodfill, Former Apollo 11 and 13 Spacecraft Warning System Engineer

 Pay What You Can, suggested value $15

-Join in conversation with former NASA Houston Engineer Jerry Woodfill, who was monitoring Apollo 13's warning system when the vehicle exploded on April 14, 1970.
-Woodfill will share several "divine acts" that rescued Apollo 13, convincing him of the Divine.
+In the final program of the two year Concept of the Divine Series NASA Houston Engineer Jerry Woodfill shared his experience of monitoring Apollo 13's warning system when the vehicle exploded on April 14, 1970.
+Moderated by Patricia Reiff, Woodfill shared several "divine acts" that rescued Apollo 13, convincing him of the Divine.

 Jerry Woodfill has worked as a NASA employee at the Johnson Space Center for more than 52 years.
 Awarded a Rice Basketball Scholarship as a Hoosier, Jerry arrived in Houston in 1960.
 Receiving a Rice degree in electrical engineering, he was so impressed by hearing President John Kennedy’s 1962 Rice Stadium Moon Race speech that he joined NASA in 1965 and became the Apollo Moon Program’s Spacecraft Warning System Engineer, the only NASA employee to serve in this role.
 Jerry contributed to the designs of both Neil Armstrong’s Columbia and Eagle spacecraft warning systems as their warning system engineer.

 Monitoring both at the time of the Lunar Landing, Jerry shares the account in programs often presented for the NASA JSC Speakers Bureau.
 Similarly, at his station the evening of the explosion of Apollo 13, Jerry was among the first to hear the crew’s call for help, “Houston, We’d had a Problem,” for it was Jerry’s warning system’s alarm which was first to alert Mission Control to the grave situation that might have resulted in the death of the crew.